Rhopalomyia pomum

 Diet

-feed on tissue within the structure on Artemisia tridentata. feeding habits are unknown.
+Larvae feed on plant tissue within the gall structure on Artemisia tridentata. feeding habits are unknown.

 Host Associations